 About The Author

 Sarah Bridges is a board member of FHHRP and an ally of the LGBTQIA+ community.
 Sarah has a degree in Health Science with an emphasis in Public Health.
-She strives to build inclusiveness within her circle of influence.
+She strives to build inclusiveness in her community.
 She is originally from Arizona but calls Manhattan, Kansas her home.
-In her spare time she enjoys attending paradigm changer book clubs with her husband, painting, hiking, yoga or playing with play-doh with her strong little girl.
+In her spare time she enjoys hosting book clubs with her husband, painting, hiking, yoga or playing with play-doh with her strong little girl.